2003 invasion of Iraq: Rationale based on faulty evidence

-Lack of a U.N. mandate
+Lack of a United Nations mandate

-One of the main questions in the lead-up to the war was whether the United Nations Security Council would authorize military intervention in Iraq.
-It became increasingly clear that U.N. authorization would require significant further weapons inspections.
+One of the main questions in the lead-up to the war was whether the UNSC would authorize military intervention in Iraq.
+It became increasingly clear that this authorization would require significant further weapons inspections.
 Many criticized their effort as unwise, immoral, and illegal.
-Robin Cook, then the leader of the United Kingdom House of Commons and a former foreign secretary, resigned from Tony Blair's cabinet in protest over the UK's decision to invade without the authorization of a U.N. resolution.
-Cook said at the time that: "In principle I believe it is wrong to embark on military action without broad international support.
-In practice I believe it is against Britain's interests to create a precedent for unilateral military action."
+Robin Cook, then-leader of the UK House of Commons and a former foreign secretary, resigned from Blair's cabinet in protest over the UK's decision to invade without UN authorization.
+Cook said at the time that: "In principle, I believe it is wrong to embark on military action without broad international support.
+In practice, I believe it is against Britain's interests to create a precedent for unilateral military action."
 In addition, senior government legal advisor Elizabeth Wilmshurst resigned, stating her legal opinion that an invasion would be illegal.

-United Nations Secretary-General Kofi Annan said in an interview with the BBC in September 2004, "[F]rom our point of view and from the Charter point of view [the war] was illegal."
-This drew immediate criticism from the United States and was immediately played down.
+UN Secretary-General Kofi Annan said in September 2004, "[F]rom our point of view, and from the Charter point of view, [the war] was illegal."
+This drew immediate criticism from the U.S., and was immediately played down.
 His annual report to the General Assembly for 2003 included no more than the statement: "Following the end of major hostilities which resulted in the occupation of Iraq..."
-A similar report from the Security Council was similarly terse in its reference to the event: "Following the cessation of hostilities in Iraq in April 2003 ..."
-The United Nations Security Council has passed nearly 60 resolutions on Iraq and Kuwait since Iraq's invasion of Kuwait in 1990.
-The most relevant to this issue is Resolution 678, passed on 29 November 1990.
-It authorizes "member states co-operating with the Government of Kuwait... to use all necessary means" to (1) implement Security Council Resolution 660 and other resolutions calling for the end of Iraq's occupation of Kuwait and withdrawal of Iraqi forces from Kuwaiti territory and (2) "restore international peace and security in the area."
+A similar report from the UNSC was similarly terse in its reference to the event: "Following the cessation of hostilities in Iraq in April 2003 ... [we have] passed nearly 60 resolutions on Iraq and Kuwait since Iraq's invasion of Kuwait in 1990.
+The most relevant to this issue is Resolution 678".